whitedigital-eu/entity-resource-mapper/README.md

 - ResourceJsonFilter _(new filter, TODO - register JSON functions...)_
 - ResourceNumericFilter
 - ResourceOrderFilter _(allows ordering by json values)_
+- ResourceOrderCustomFilter _(Order filter which will order by custom SELECT fields, which are not included in root alias nor joins)_
 - ResourceRangeFilter
 - ResourceSearchFilter

+### JSON Functions ###
+Following PostgreSQL functions are available in Doctrine and used in ResourceJsonFilter and ResourceOrderFilter:
+- JSONB_PATH_EXISTS - PostgreSQL function jsonb_path_exists(%s::jsonb, %s)
+- JSON_GET_TEXT - alias for %s->>%s
+- JSON_ARRAY_LENGTH - PostgreSQL function json_array_length(%s)

 ## Tests